nyublockchain/nyublockchain.github.io/content/future_talks/11-22/index.md

 publishDate: "2024-04-04T00:00:00Z"

 # aray of names for author
-authors: ["Jacob Leshno", "Rafael Pass", "Elaine Shi‡"]
+authors: ["Jacob Leshno", "Rafael Pass", "Elaine Shi"]
 tags: []

 # Is this a featured talk? (true/false)